-131 National Cemeteries – Located throughout 39 states – Three are in southern California.
+131 National Cemeteries – 3 are in Southern California

 The name and date of birth will also be inscribed on the veterans’ headstone at no cost to the family.
 This benefit is also available if the spouse of family member should pass before the veteran.

 A new national cemetery, Miramar National Cemetery was established just in 2010 and shares the expansive 313-acre property with protected native wildlife.
 It is expected to serve the need for veterans for the next several decades.